 - Red eyes.

 - Sensitivity to light.

 - A white spot on the cornea.

-The eyes are very susceptible to irritation of contact lenses, especially if the lenses are not handled safely, stored properly or cleaned properly.
+The eyes are very susceptible to irritation of contact lenses, primarily if the lenses are not handled safely, stored properly, or cleaned properly.

-Contact lenses can rub against the surface of the eye and slightly damage the outer cells.
+Contact lenses can rub against the eye’s surface and slightly damage the outer cells.
 This damage can allow bacteria to penetrate the eye.

 Other causes of corneal ulcers include: